mdnazmulislam0087/oneNeuron/README.md

 ![sample Image](plots/xor.png)

 One neuron perceptron can not classify XOR gate perfectly as it is not linear classification.
 This is the drawback of one Neuron Perceptron.
 Thats why we need more neuron.
+Using one Neuron Perceptron, We cant make decision boundary for XOR GATe, In summary XOR Gate classification is not possible using one Neuron Perceptron